Leslie Ripp is an American musician, composer, rock/metal/blues guitarist, born and raised in Honolulu, Hawaii.

 After Rat Attack, Leslie went on to play professionally, becoming part of the fast growing rock club scene in Hawaii back in the eighties sand nineties.
 Although Leslie was capable of playing different instruments, he stuck to guitar as his trademark instrument, playing in various club bands that played all the popular mainstream cover tunes of the times.

 Although music would be Leslie’s main profession, it did take a back seat in the mid to late nineties, where Leslie would pursue one of his other passions.
 Art that is.
-Leslie always had a natural talent and interest in drawing, painting and designing.
-For a short time Leslie made a modest living painting and selling oil paintings through local art galleries.
+Leslie always had a natural talent and interest in drawing, painting and designing, and for a short time, Leslie made a modest living as an artist selling his works through local art galleries.
 Leslie is credited for creating the cover for the Rat Attack album as well as all the artwork for his solo album projects.

 As the 21st century rolled in, and the computer age started go full tilt, Digital recording DAW software, started to become more practical and allowed artists to set up professional quality recording studios at home.
 This was the means and inspiration for Leslie to start recording some of the ideas that have been rolling around in his head over the years, and thus, put together his home recording studio, dubbed Witchazel 2 Studios, a resurrection of an old rehearsal studio back in the day.